Eclisher/LocationApp/README.md

-# RentalApp - Console-Based Rental Management System in Go
+# RentalApp - Console-Based Rental Management System in Rust

 ## 📖 Overview

-**RentalApp** is a simple command-line application written in Go that simulates a basic rental service system.
-It allows users to view a list of rentable items, check availability, make reservations by selecting a date and duration, and see their booking history.
+**RentalApp** is a simple command-line application written in Rust that simulates a basic rental service system.
+It allows users to view a list of rentable fr, check availability, make reservations by selecting a date and duration, and see their booking history.
 Each item has an hourly rental rate, and the application ensures proper validation, such as disallowing past reservations.

 ---